 Benefit: When using a weapon you have Greater Weapon Focus with to make a single attack as a standard action, if your attack roll exceeds the target’s AC by 8 or more, the attack is a critical hit.

 And that brings us to Deceitful, which has all the issues of Athletic and Acrobatic and similar feats.
 Luckily we can use the same solution—look through the relevant feats and seek some design space open for new options.

 The art of deception is second-nature to you.

 Benefit: You can use the diversion task of the Bluff skill to allow another character to use the distraction to attempt Stealth or to palm an object.
 If your skill check is 20 or higher, you can pass a secret message to the character you are making the distraction for informing them of your intention in creating the distraction, and no one who is distracted can attempt a Sense Motive check to learn the gist of that message.

 Additionally, the DC of a Perception check to penetrate a successful disguise of yours is increased by +2.

 Got questions about specific kinds of development or game rule issues?
 Want to suggest some other topic for me to tackle in-depth?
 Join my Patreon for just a few dollars a month, and give me feedback on the kind of content you want to see!

-Posted on November 19, 2019, in Business of Games, Game Design, Starfinder Development and tagged #Microfeats, feats, Game Design, gaming, Geekery, Genre Feats, Pathfinder, Starfinder.
+Posted on November 19, 2019, in Business of Games, Game Design, Starfinder Development and tagged #Microfeats, feats, Game Design, gaming, Geekery, Genre Feats, Pathfinder First Edition, Starfinder.
 Bookmark the permalink.
 Leave a comment.